stackitcloud/terraform-provider-stackit/docs/data-sources/kms_key.md

 ### Required

 - `algorithm` (String) The encryption algorithm that the key will use to encrypt data
-- `backend` (String) The backend that is used for KMS.
-Right now, only software is accepted.
 - `display_name` (String) The display name to distinguish multiple keys
 - `import_only` (Boolean) Terraform's internal resource ID.
 It is structured as "`project_id`,`instance_id`".
 - `key_id` (String)
 - `key_ring_id` (String) The ID of the associated key ring
 - `project_id` (String) STACKIT project ID to which the key ring is associated.
+- `protection` (String) The underlying system that is responsible for protecting the key material.
+Currently only software is accepted.
 - `purpose` (String) The purpose for which the key will be used

 ### Optional

+- `access_scope` (String) The access scope of the key.
+Default is PUBLIC.
 - `description` (String) A user chosen description to distinguish multiple keys
 - `region` (String) The resource region.
 If not defined, the provider region is used.